viodotcom/opticks/README.md

 ## Removal of dead code

+Above are just a few examples of how the codemods operate on the code.
-For more instructions and recipes, see
+For instructions and more recipes, see
 [Removal of dead code](docs/dead-code-removal.md).